GoddyOtuwho/databricks-lakehouse-architecture/README.md

 - Medallion architecture (Bronze, Silver, Gold) chosen to isolate raw, cleansed, and curated data concerns.
 - Delta Lake selected for ACID transactions, schema enforcement, and auditability via transaction logs.
 - Security-by-design applied through encryption at rest and in transit, RBAC, and least-privilege access.
-- Unity Catalog assumed for centralized metadata management, governance, and data lineage.
+- Unity Catalog assumed as the centralized governance plane for metadata, access control, and lineage.
 - Compute and storage intentionally decoupled to support scalable, cost-efficient analytics.
 - Notebooks are intentionally minimal and illustrative to emphasize architectural intent over production hardening.
 ## Execution Flow